Your First Year of Cruising is Part of the Refit

-Because we had never used our boat overnight before, we also learned that none of our instruments on our binnacle were lit.
+We also learned that none of our instruments on our binnacle lit up.
 Not the compass, not the oil pressure gauge, not the tachometer.
 Nothing.
-We did have a tablet attached to the helm, which relayed our B&G chartplotter, but we were dumbfounded to learn all our gauges were dark.
+Luckily, we did have a tablet that relayed the information from our B&G charplotter.
+We used the GPS compass to steer by since all of our instruments were dark.

-Also, 7 knots of wind just won’t push a 24,000-pound boat.
+Also, 7 knots of wind will not push a 35,000-pound boat.
 Light winds are not your friend, especially when they are coming from behind you.
 During our overnight, the winds were light and squirrely, sneaking from one aft quarter to the other, trying to collude with the waves to toss the boom across the boat.
 We had the ability to pole out the genoa for light winds, but nothing really in the way of keeping our boat from accidentally jibing.
-Which, she was doing all during Greg’s watch, which means I got zero sleep.
-So, when I came up to take the helm, I told him we were going to motor to the Georgetown inlet.
-He helped me sheet in the main, roll in the genoa and douse the mizzen.
-We had so much sail out, and none of it could be made to stay into the wind, save the genoa.
-We realized we must install a preventer set up for our main boom.
+Which, she was doing all during Greg’s watch so, I got zero sleep.

 In case you didn’t know, the wave predictions are lies…LIES!
-We easily had 5-8 foot seas on our overnight and well into the next day.
+We easily had 5-8 foot seas with a 3 second period on our overnight and well into the next day.
+(We also had NO idea what that meant!)
 The Atlantic became grouchy and unkempt compared to the day before.
 Since we were also experiencing light winds, the waves were pushing the boat around and making it difficult to hold a course (because remember we’re still hand-steering).
-The winds picked up toward mid-day, but to use them to sail would have put us beam-to the waves.
-We were steering around them to the best of our ability, but it was the second-most uncomfortable I’ve ever been on a boat.
+The winds did pick up toward mid-day, but to use them to sail would have put us beam-to the waves.
+We were steering around them to the best of our ability, but it was the most uncomfortable I’ve ever been on a boat.